IIIF/website/source/event/2025/leeds/index.md

 The Call for Proposals is open until January 21, 2025.
 Please read more about format, themes, and submission guidance on the [Call for Proposals page]({{ site.root_url | absolute_url }}/event/2025/leeds/cfp).

+### **Travel Scholarship**

+In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to offer three travel scholarships to attend the Annual Conference.
+Learn more on the [travel scholarship page]({{ site.root_url | absolute_url }}/event/2025/leeds/annual_conference_travel_scholarship).

 ### **Sponsors**

 We are offering sponsorship for the 2025 IIIF conference and the benefits and costs can be seen on the [sponsorship page]({{ site.root_url | absolute_url }}/event/2025/leeds/sponsorship).
 If you are interested in becoming a sponsor please contact [admin@iiif.io](mailto:admin@iiif.io).